 - Missing out on the market’s top-performing days can have a significant impact on your equity portfolio.

-- Using a $10,000 initial investment as an example, missing the 20 top-performing days over the last 20 years would result in a final account value of $11,463 — just slightly above your original investment.
+- Using a $10,000 initial investment as an example, missing the 20 top-performing days over the last 20 years would result in a final account value of $17,485—less than double your original investment.

 Professional management can help take emotions out of financial decisions and markets.
 The irrational behavior caused by behavioral biases can impose significant costs on individuals portfolio performance.

 The S&P 500® Index (S&P 500) is an unmanaged index of 500 stocks that is generally representative of the performance of larger companies in the U.S. Performance does not reflect the impact of fees and expenses.
 Investors cannot invest directly in an index.
 Unmanaged index returns do not reflect any fees, expenses or sales charges.
 Total return is the actual rate of return of an investment or a pool of investments over a given evaluation period.
 Total return includes interest, capital gains, dividends and distributions realized over a given period of time.

 All investments carry a certain degree of risk, including possible loss of principal, and there is no assurance that an investment will provide positive performance over any period of time.

 Nuveen provides investment advisory solutions through its investment specialists.